 Last summer, I planned to travel to Laki Beach in Mariveles, Bataan.

-I remember how Eloi and I talked and prepared about going to this beach, but unfortunately, we received information that the beach was suddenly closed to travelers.
-Apparently, Laki beach is privately owned, and the caretakers just advised the tourists there to leave the place.
-This was like in April 2017.
+I recall discussing and preparing for our trip to this beach with Eloi.
+Unfortunately, we learned that the beach had suddenly closed to travelers.
+It appears that Laki Beach is privately owned, and the caretakers advised the tourists present to leave.
+This incident occurred in April 2017.

 Approaching Laki Beach

-Honestly, in a way, I’ve read some social media posts about Laki beach that it’s unspoiled and beautiful but I didn’t take that seriously.
-But wow, I was surprised by what I’ve witnessed the moment we arrived.
+Honestly, in a way, I’ve read some social media posts about Laki Beach that it’s unspoiled and beautiful but I didn’t take that seriously.
+But wow, I was surprised by what I witnessed the moment we arrived.

-The white sand beach glistening from afar with all those coconut trees swaying, as if welcoming us with so much vigor.
+The white sand beach glistened from afar with all those coconut trees swaying, as if welcoming us with so much vigor.

 When we finally stepped on those sands, I couldn’t help but pause for a while and just look at the beauty that surrounded me.
 I didn’t expect all that!

-We’ve found a sweet spot under those coconut trees to just rest for a while and eat lunch.
-We decided to eat first so we’ll have enough energy when we explore the beach.
+We found a perfect spot under the coconut trees to rest and eat lunch.
+We decided to eat first to ensure we had enough energy to explore the beach later.

-Trust me, it’s okay to get under the sun and enjoy.
-We did that in Calaguas, Jomalig Island, Burias, Cabongaoan beach and Maniwaya Island.
-And guess what, the darker skin was worth it!
+Believe me, basking under the sun and savoring the moment is worthwhile.
+We’ve embraced this philosophy at Calaguas, Jomalig Island, Burias, Cabongaoan Beach, and Maniwaya Island.
+And you know what?
+The resulting darker skin was totally worth it!

-So aside from swimming, you know that we love the beach, it’s the picture taking!
-We walked the stretch of the shore and took a lot of photos.
-Then, after that the trees at the back were another dramatic setting for a photoshoot.
+So, aside from swimming, another activity we love at the beach is taking pictures!
+We walked along the shore, capturing numerous photos.
+Afterward, the trees at the back provided another dramatic setting for our photoshoot.

-Eloi and I just did what we love the most at the beach.
-We just sat there, looking at the beauty in front of us, thankful for everything.
+Eloi and I indulged in what we enjoy most at the beach: simply sitting there, admiring the beauty before us, and feeling grateful for everything.

-How to go to Laki Beach, Mariveles, Bataan
+How to Get to Laki Beach, Mariveles, Bataan

-Once you reach the Mariveles town proper, where the bus terminal is located, ask around and ride a tricycle going to Barangay Balon.
-Tell the tricycle driver that your drop-off point in Porto.
-The landmark is a small basketball court, and just a few steps is the beach area where you could rent a boat going to Laki Beach.
-Tricycle fare is about 75 pesos for a maximum of 5 passengers.
+Upon arriving at Mariveles town proper, where the bus terminal is situated, look for a tricycle to Barangay Balon.
+Inform the tricycle driver that your drop-off point is Porto.
+A notable landmark is a small basketball court, and just a few steps from there is the beach area where you can hire a boat to Laki Beach.
+The tricycle fare is approximately 75 pesos, accommodating up to 5 passengers.

 Laki Beach Entrance Fee